decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 > Note: Aside from the gas fee that the Ethereum network pays to the miners of the transaction, Decentraland does not collect any surplus trading fees.

+## Make a bid on a parcel or Estate

+If a parcel or estate isn't listed on sale, you can still place a bid on it and offer to buy it at a specific price.

+1. To enable the _bid_ feature on the Marketplace, navigate to your Settings, and check the box next to _Assets using MANA (bid)_.
+You’ll have to pay a small gas fee, just like any other Ethereum transaction.

+2. Navigate back to the LAND you want to bid on, then click _Bid_ to make an offer!

+3. Enter the amount of MANA you want to offer the seller.

+4. Set the date for when you want your offer to expire.
+Bids can be open for no more than six months.
+After six months, you’ll have to place another bid.

+5. Click Submit.

+6. Re-enter your offer amount one more time to confirm the bid.

+To view a list of your open and pending bids, click _MY LAND_ on the top navbar and select _Bids_.

+From this screen you can also change the price of your bid by clicking _Update_.

 ## Sell a parcel or Estate

 To sell one of your plots of LAND for MANA: